crimist/ctf/mb_challs2023/pwn.md

 ret
 ```

-Thanks to my teammate Ayna who was looking over my shoulder and pointed out I was using `esp`, forgot `rdp`, and introduced me to the `leave` x86 instruction lol.
+Thanks to my teammate Ayna who was looking over my shoulder and pointed out I was using `esp`, forgot `rbp`, and introduced me to the `leave` x86 instruction lol.
 It had been a long day of travel to New York.

 ```asm
 leave